 The United Kingdom’s Competition & Markets Authority (“CMA”) has published its highly anticipated Green Claims Code, with the competition and consumer protection regulator providing guidance for businesses making environmental claims.
-The newly-issued Code” – which is aimed at “helping businesses understand and comply with their existing obligations under consumer protection law when making environmental claims” – applies to all businesses across market sectors, and extends to claims made in advertisements, product labelling and packaging or other accompanying information, including product names, and presumably, logos or graphics that are used in connection with companies’ goods/services.
+The newly-issued Code – which is aimed at “helping businesses understand and comply with their existing obligations under consumer protection law when making environmental claims” and avoid making Greenwashing claims – applies to all businesses across market sectors, and extends to claims made in advertisements, product labelling and packaging or other accompanying information, including product names, and presumably, logos or graphics that are used in connection with companies’ goods/services.

 Formally released on September 20, the CMA’s anti-greenwashing Code centers on six key principles that businesses must adhere to in connection with their marketing/advertising operations.
 Specifically, the Code mandates that green claims must …

 (1) Be “truthful and accurate.”
 Claims “must not mislead consumers by giving them an inaccurate impression, even if those claims are factually correct.
 They must only give consumers the impression that a product, service, process, brand or business is as green and sustainable as it really is.”

 (2) Be “clear and unambiguous.”
 Claims should be worded in a way which is transparent and straightforward so consumers can easily understand them.
 They should not be presented in ways that are liable to confuse consumers or to give the impression that a product, service, brand or business is better for the environment than it is.”

 (3) Not omit or hide important information (i.e., “information that consumers need to make informed choices.”)
 The Code notes that “what claims don’t say can also influence the decisions consumers make,” and as such, “It is vital that businesses pay close attention to the information on environmental impacts that consumers need to make decisions and reflect that in the claims they make.”